droveda/oauth2-openidconnect-course/NOTES06.md

 * Structure:
   * {encoded header}.{encoded payload}.{encoded signature}
   * How it is created?
-The autorization knows who the resource owner is, basically yhe user on the system, and it can pull up all the properties of the resosurce owner - like the subject, the scopes, the email, etc...
+The autorization knows who the resource owner is, basically the user on the system, and it can pull up all the properties of the resource owner - like the subject, the scopes, the email, etc...
 For constructing the ID token there will be a lot more information needed, like fistName, lastName, email.
     * First it will create the header and payload JSON objects from all the information that it has.
       * ```alg: RS256``` this property in the header tells that the JWT will be signed using the RSA256 algorithm
     * Next is does the Base64 URL Encoded, Base64 is to make sure that any binary data is converted to text and URL encoding to make sure that the access token can be sent as part of the URL.